-The concept of 'common control', though, may suggest the use of the (ultimate) controlling party's book values to measure the assets and liabilities received.
+The concept of 'common control', though, may suggest using the (ultimate) controlling party's book values to measure the assets and liabilities received.
 Also, in some cases (e.g., subsequent acquisition of companies A and C by company P) this would provide information based on a more recent valuation of the assets and liabilities of the transferred company C. Nevertheless, we think that the argument of the recency of the book values should not be decisive, compared to conceptual arguments, as these book values typically would not reflect the fair value of those assets and liabilities at the date of the business combination under common control, especially if the prior external acquisition occurred a long time ago.
 Also, this approach would treat the assets and liabilities of the combining companies, company B and company C, on a different basis.
-That is, following the combination, the assets and liabilities of the receiving company B would continue to be measured at the book values reported by that company, whereas the assets and liabilities of the transferred company C would be measured at the book values reported by the controlling party.
+That is, following the combination, the assets and liabilities of the receiving company B would continue to be measured at the book values reported by that company.
+In contrast, the assets and liabilities of the transferred company C would be measured at the book values reported by the controlling party.
 Therefore, such an approach could provide structuring opportunities, as different information would be provided about the assets and liabilities of the combining companies, depending on how the combination is structured (i.e., whether company C is transferred to company B or vice versa).

-Further, we think that from a practical perspective, which book values are least costly to use also depend on the facts and circumstances of each BCUCC, e.g., the consolidation procedures and IT systems used by the companies involved.
+Further, we think that from a practical perspective, which book values are least costly to use also depends on the facts and circumstances of each BCUCC, e.g., the consolidation procedures and IT systems used by the companies involved.

-Furthermore, we do not agree with the IASB's view stated in para.
+Furthermore, we think that the DP touches on an area of conflict in that BCUCCs are generally initiated by the controlling party and structured and carried out in the interest of the controlling party, while the DP, however, follows only the perspective of the receiving company and only addresses its accounting.
+Therefore, we do not agree with the IASB's view stated in para.
 4.16 of the DP, that 'the controlling party is not a party to the combination of the receiving company with the transferred company', which we understand as one of the main arguments against using the book values of the controlling company.
-Usually, the controlling party is in fact the initiator of the transaction and thus at least indirectly significantly involved in the BCUCC.
+Usually, the controlling party is, in fact, the initiator of the transaction and thus at least indirectly significantly involved in the BCUCC.

-In summary, given the observable complexity of BCUCC transactions and the diversity of arguments for and against the respective alternative approaches, we think that granting an option for the receiving company to choose which of these book value approaches it wants to apply, depending on the individual facts and circumstances, is worth considering.
-We think that the argument often brought up against granting options, namely the resulting lack of comparability, would not be of much relevance for the business combinations under common control to which a book-value method applies, i.e., all BCUCC transactions that do not affect non-controlling shareholders of a privately held receiving company.
+In summary, given the observable complexity of BCUCC transactions and the diversity of practical and conceptional arguments for and against the respective alternative approaches, we think that granting an option for the receiving company to choose which of these book value approaches it wants to apply on a case-by-case basis, depending on the individual facts and circumstances of the transaction, is worth considering.
+We think that the argument often brought up against granting options, namely the resulting lack of comparability, would not be of much relevance for the business combinations under common control to which a book-value method applies, i.e., all BCUCC transactions that do not affect non-controlling shareholders of the receiving company and specified BCUCC transactions that affect non-controlling shareholders of a privately held receiving company.